gitjzu/parking-spots-react/README.md

 # parking-spots-react

+*!!!See new parking-spots-react-v2 repo for the newest version of the app (made with Expo)!!!*

 Simple React Native based Android application to search for the nearest free long term (24h) parking spots in downtown Helsinki area

 [The app is out, check it out on Google Play ](https://play.google.com/store/apps/details?id=com.parkingspots "Parking Spots App")